YahooArchive/mojito-jscheck/README.md

 In your app's package.json, add the `mojito-jscheck` package as a dependency.

-In your application configuration file, add the `mojito-jscheck` middleware:
+In your application configuration file, add the `mojito-jscheck` middleware.
+Note that it needs to appear after `mojito-parser-cookies` since it uses req.cookies...

     "middleware": [
+        ...
+        "mojito-parser-cookies",
         ...
         "./node_modules/mojito-jscheck/middleware/mojito-jscheck.js",
         ...